 This will bring up the Unit Performance Summary.
 Each unit will be displayed, along with the mastery score for each, and the time spent working on the unit.
 If a student has a low mastery, along with a low time on task, that could be a reason for low mastery.
 You can reassign the completed Unit by clicking on the "Assigned" radial button.
 The student will then see the Unit again under their ILP assignments to redo when they sign in.

 Note: You can reassign the whole unit, or you can expand each unit to pinpoint only the low mastery activities within the unit.
-You may expand by selecting the small plus sign in front of the unit name.
+You may expand by selecting the small plus sign to the left of the unit name.
 Once reassigned, click save at the bottom and close out of the screen in the upper right hand corner.

 Have the Student Take the Classworks Assessment to generate data to create a New ILP

 The type of assessment available for each district is decided by the districts administration team.
 Both assessments generate data, which can be used to create new Individualized Learning Paths (ILPs) for students.
 Below are the two types of Classworks assessments available:

 This assessment measures concept mastery and is usually administered three times during the school year: at the beginning of the school year as a pretest, at mid-year as an interim progress test and at the end of the year as a post-test.
 The Benchmark Assessment addresses grades K-8 (Language Arts and Math) as well as Geometry I, Algebra I and English I.